 10. Cost of any extra services if you use which not mentioned in the package price.

 I. Porter will be provided only in Gold Price.
-As usual, porter provided based on 1 porter for 2 trekkers.
-1 porter carries the baggage of two trekkers in a maximum total weight limit of 25 kg.
+As usual, a porter is provided based on 1 porter for 2 trekkers.
+1 porter carries the baggage of two trekkers with a maximum total weight limit of 25 kg.

 II.
 The above cost is on a Per Person basis for a minimum group size of two persons.

 III.
 If you are single and want to Solo Trek.
-We also organize Everest Base Camp Trek for a solo trekker.
+We also organize Everest Base Camp Trek for solo trekkers.
 For the solo trekker, we have a separate special price.
 Please contact us for the price of Solo Trekking.

 IV.
 Costs are not refundable and transferable if you leave the trek voluntarily and want to return from the trek earlier than scheduled.